aurazelco/BINP29_MalariaCaseStudy/README.md

 ```
 An additional setting is to have species 8 (Tg) as outgroup.

-The resulting tree is diplayed with figtree and below there is the result:
+The resulting tree is diplayed with figtree on the local computer and below there is the result:

 ![](malaria_consensus.png)

+This tree agrees with the one present in the presentation.
+The parasites to be indeed grouped by host species, with Py and Pb (rodents) in one clade, Pv and Pc (humans and macaques) in another and Hc (*Haemoproteus*) as an outer species.